Leicestershire County Council's Story

 The funding for the project came from a combination of Council reserves, as an ‘invest to save’ project, and Department for Transport (DfT) funding.
 The split was about 70% funded from LCC and 30% DfT.

 It is important to produce a business case and project plan.
-You also need to ensure adequate staff resources are allocated to manage and deliver project, as well as to ensure there is buy-in at all levels for the project.
+You also need to ensure adequate staff resources are allocated to manage and deliver the project, as well as to ensure there is buy-in at all levels for the project.

-The introduction of the LED street lighting provided the opportunity to improve the council's control and management of individual lamp columns.
+The introduction of LED street lighting provided the opportunity to improve the council's control and management of individual lamp columns.
 This allowed the trimming and dimming of street lights to further improve the efficiency of the lights.
 This aspect of the project required good and clear communication with members and the public.

 In addition to the reduced energy bills, the durability and reliability of LED street lights is significantly better than that of traditional street lights, thus reducing maintenance costs.

 The technology is readily available, so this is a highly replicable project for other local authorities.

 This project is an example of making changes that will benefit our community economically, socially and sustainably for years to come.
 The investment made in switching to LED lighting is already saving a considerable amount of emissions and money - the legacy of which we hope will be obvious.

 Leicestershire County Council's Metrics